minesh1291/Minesh1291.github.io/index.md

 ### Publication

+* Singh, P., Kumar, N., <b>Jethva, M.</b>, Yadav, S., Kumari, P., Thakur, A., & Kushwaha, H. R. (2018).
+Riboswitch regulation in cyanobacteria is independent of their habitat adaptations.
+Physiology and Molecular Biology of Plants, 24(2), 315-324.

-* Singh, A., Jethva, M., Singla-Pareek, S. L., Pareek, A., & Kushwaha, H. R. (2016).
+* Singh, A., <b>Jethva, M.</b>, Singla-Pareek, S. L., Pareek, A., & Kushwaha, H. R. (2016).
 Analyses of Old "Prokaryotic" Proteins Indicate Functional Diversification in Arabidopsis and Oryza sativa.
 Frontiers in Plant Science, 7.

-* Samant, M., Jethva, M., & Hasija, Y. (2015).
+* Samant, M., <b>Jethva, M.</b>, & Hasija, Y. (2015).
 INTERACT-O-FINDER: A Tool for Prediction of DNA-Binding Proteins Using Sequence Features .
 International Journal of Peptide Research and Therapeutics, 21(2), 189-193.

 ### Current Project